designsecurity/progpilot/doc/SPECIFY_ANALYZE.md

 }
 ```
 *Name*, *language*, *type* and *prevent* properties are mandatory.
-The value of *name* property must be a php function.
+The value of *name* property must be a function.
 To specify a method add *instanceof* property with the class name value to which the method belongs.
-The value of *prevent* property should match which an *attack* defined in the sinks file.
+The value of *prevent* property should match with an *attack* defined in the sinks file.

 ## Configure sinks
 - $obj_context->inputs->set_sinks($file_sinks);